nathanleclaire/awsapp/README.md

 Requirements
 ============

-To run the app you will need to compile Docker from source using the `aws-driver` branch on this repo (so that you will have access to the `docker hosts` command).
+To run the app you will need to compile Docker from source using the `aws-driver` branch on [nathanleclaire/docker](http://github.com/nathanleclaire/docker) (so that you will have access to the `docker hosts` command).
 Make sure it is in your `$PATH` as `docker`.
 Also make sure to set your AWS account credentials the correct way in environment variables.

 Usage
 =====